-As a journalist, Adam covered more major stories over a 17 year span than any other American television news personality.
-His coverage has been featured and noted in, among others, The Los Angeles Times, Mediabistro, The New York Times, TV Guide, USA Today and
+As a journalist, Adam covered more major stories over a 17-year span than any other American television news personality.
+His coverage has been featured a nd noted in, among others, The Los Angeles Times, Mediabistro, The New York Times, TV Guide, USA Today, and The Napa Register.

 He was on the air as the war started in Kuwait, when the first Iraqi missiles came, he was also the only correspondent in the world who had boarded the USS Milius destroyer weeks before and been briefed on the U.S. missiles that would start "shock and awe".

-In Chile, Adam's bilingual reporting in English and Spanish was noted by several major media outlets.
-His coverage has also been applauded by the media for reports on both the Southeast Asian Tsunami in Thailand, the Japanese Earthquake/Tsunami/Nuclear meltdown and during the Haitian Earthquake.
+n Chile, Adam's bilingual reporting in English and Spanish was noted by several major media outlets.
+His coverage has also been applauded by the media for reports on both the Southeast Asian Tsunami in Thailand, the Japanese Earthquake/Tsunami/Nuclear meltdown, and during the Haitian Earthquake.
 He has also reported on tensions in Korea and flew with Major League Baseball for a tour of Taiwan.

 Domestically, Adam was first on scene for the San Bernardino Terror Attack and for the Las Vegas Attack.
 He broke many major developments in both stories.
 He was also FNC's lead reporter for Arnold Schwarzenegger's 2003 recall campaign and in December 2005, Housley was one of a few reporters selected to witness the execution of murderer Stanley "Tookie" Williams at San Quentin.

 Overall he has also covered twelve hurricanes, including Katrina and Rita and was one of only 2 crews who stayed in the Florida Keys when the Category 5 Hurricane Irma hit.
 He also rode out the eye of hurricane Ivan.
 Housley also reported live on the Boston Bombing and the shooting at the Los Angeles International Airport .